griptape-ai/griptape-docs/docs/griptape-tools/official-tools/variation-image-generation-client.md

                         "depicting a mountain on a winter day")
 ```

-## Referencing an image in Task Memory
+## Referencing an Image in Task Memory

 ```python
 from griptape.structures import Agent